 How Does Trintellix Work?

-Unlike most common antidepressants, the exact mechanism of action of Trintellix isn’t completely understood by researchers.
+Unlike most commonly-prescribed antidepressants, the exact mechanism of action of Trintellix isn’t completely understood by researchers.

 The drug appears chemically similar to selective serotonin reuptake inhibitors (SSRI), as evidenced by this medical review, but it also directly modulates serotonin receptors, which is something standard SSRIs don’t do.